ZivaVatra/flac2all/README.md

 ## What is it
-Started in 2003 as a flac to ogg vorbis script, flac2All has grown into a parallel processing script that will convert your collection of FLAC files into various other formats (currently mp3,ogg vorbis,opus,flac and acc), complete with any tags that the source file had.
+Started in 2003 as a flac to ogg vorbis script, flac2all has grown into a parallel processing program that will convert your collection of FLAC files into various other formats (currently mp3,ogg vorbis,opus,flac and aac), complete with any tags that the source file had.
 Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.
 ## Details

 After many years of (admittadly slow) development, version 4 is finally ready for general release.